xiix0/scam/README.md

-Few things are harder to put up with than the annoyance of a good example.
-		-- "Mark Twain, Pudd'nhead Wilson's Calendar"
+Your analyst has you mixed up with another patient.
+Don't believe a thing he tells you.